Dementia Plates, Cups, Glasses & Utensils

 I already changed out the cups to unbreakable, bright ones (see above), and it was time to replace the glasses.
 We always had pretty glasses, so I didn't want plain ones that screamed plastic.
 So, I purchased something similar to these.
 You can also find 'crystal' type plastic glasses that may work.
 Just look for 'shatterproof'

 24-Ounce Plastic Tumblers (Set of 8), Plastic Drinking Glasses.
+I'm not a fan of clear - but these are an option.

 Have you used any of these?
 What did you think?
 Are there others you think work better?
 Add in the comments below.